-Use our ACT to check preprints policies of Wiley journals.
+Use our ACT to check Wiley journals' policies.

-Wiley believes journals should allow for the submission of manuscripts which have already been made available on such a server.
-Allowing submission does not, of course, guarantee that an article will be sent out for review; it simply reflects a belief that availability on a preprint server should not be a disqualifier for submission.
+Wiley believes journals should allow authors to submit manuscripts which they have already made available as a preprint (although this does not guarantee that the article will be sent out for review; it simply reflects a belief that availability on a preprint server should not be a disqualifier for submission).
+In those cases where the preprint has been reviewed by a third-party platform, they will still be subject to formal peer review as part of our normal journal workflow.

-Authors should not assign copyright during the preprint process; authors should retain copyright in their work when posting to a preprint server.
+Authors should not assign or license their copyright during the preprint process.
+Authors should retain copyright in their work when posting to a preprint server.

 Preferably, authors should only grant “no re-use” licenses to their preprints.
 However, Wiley will consider for publication submissions that have previously been assigned CC-BY (-NC/-NC-ND) as preprints.
 If a preprint has been posted under a CC license, it is still possible to publish in the journal under a standard Copyright Transfer Agreement (CTA) or an Exclusive License Agreement (ELA).